Jenni Gibbons: CSA career

 Gibbons was selected by the CSA in 2017 as part of its fourth astronaut recruitment campaign, joining Joshua Kutryk in the 2017 CSA Group.
 She was the third female astronaut candidate chosen by the CSA, following Roberta Bondar and Julie Payette.
 At 28 years old, she became the youngest astronaut candidate ever selected by the agency.

 In July 2017, Gibbons relocated to Houston, to complete the two-year NASA Astronaut Candidate Training Program at the Johnson Space Center, training alongside the 2017 NASA astronaut class.
+She graduated in 2020.

+In 2020, Gibbons was certified as a capsule communicator (CAPCOM).
+She first served as CAPCOM during Expedition 63 and supported a series of spacewalks in 2021 to upgrade the International Space Station's solar arrays.

-On 22 November 2023, during a public ceremony at CSA headquarters, Gibbons was announced as the backup for Jeremy Hansen on the Artemis II mission.
-The mission, part of NASA's Artemis program, is slated to fly no earlier than April 2026.
+On 22 November 2023, she was announced as the backup crew member for Jeremy Hansen on the Artemis II mission.
+She was also assigned to support launch operations as an astronaut support person responsible for final spacecraft configuration and served as CAPCOM during the mission.
+Artemis II was a crewed test flight of the Orion spacecraft on the Space Launch System (SLS), that lifted off on 1 April 2026.